Cycle to Work scheme

-The University offers two Cycle to Work schemes.
+The University offers a comprehensive Cycle to Work scheme accessible through the Employee Hub.

-Operated on a salary sacrifice basis, these schemes allow employees to hire a bike and equipment from the University for twelve months.
+Operated on a salary sacrifice basis, the scheme allows employees to hire a bike and equipment from the University for twelve months.
 After this period the University may, at its discretion, transfer ownership to the employee.
-The employee may receive Income Tax and National Insurance savings through the salary sacrifice scheme.

-- Find a bike shop that is a member of the scheme.
-Search for your nearest shop at: http://www.cyclescheme.co.uk/partners
+- Find a bike shop that is a member of the cycleplus or cycle2work scheme.
+Search for your nearest shop through the Employee Hub Cycle to Work pages.

 - Once you’ve decided what bike and accessories you want the University to buy, get a written quote from the shop.

-- Enter the details of your quote on the University of Nottingham Cyclescheme page.
+- Enter the details of your quote on the Employee Hub Cycle to Work page for the relevant scheme - cycleplus or cycle2work.
 When entering the quote you must accept the hire agreement electronically.

-- A Cyclescheme voucher will be sent to your home address.
+- A Cycle to Work voucher will be emailed to your @nottingham.ac.uk email address.
 This should be taken to the bike shop and exchanged for the bike and accessories.

 - The electronically signed hire agreement gives the University authority to vary your terms and conditions of employment and you are entering into a salary sacrifice arrangement for a period of 12 months.
 The reduction in salary may attract savings in Income Tax and National Insurance.